paracrawl/keops/migration/MIGRATION.md

         include_schemas=True
     )

 We are ready to go!
-In the following steps, we will apply the corresponding migrations to the last version of KEOPS.
+In the following steps, we will apply the corresponding migrations.

 ## Migrating
 Migrations are Python files which contain two functions: `upgrade()` and `downgrade()`.
 As you could guess, the first function performs actions when the database is upgraded to a new version, and the second one performs actions when the database is downgraded to a previous version.

+Set the reference point of Alembic:

+    alembic stamp head

-You can download this [set of migrations](migrations.zip) to migrate from the previous version of KEOPS to the current one.
+Then, you can download this [set of migrations](migrations.zip) to migrate from the previous version of KEOPS to the current one.
 The compressed file contains a folder called _versions_.
 The Python files inside it must be extracted to the _versions_ folder created by Alembic.

-Then, you set the reference point of Alembic:

-    alembic stamp head

 If you run `alembic history`, you should get something like this: